-Through generous donations, sales through our Shop Network, and some government funding, the Society distributes over \$50 million each year in emergency relief.
+Through generous donations, sales through our national retail network ('Vinnies shops'), and some government funding, the Society distributes over \$50 million each year in emergency relief.
 This is done by our dedicated members and through our conferences and centres located in communities.
 Additionally, we provide short term, emergency and longer-term community housing options, meals, clothing, and support services.